interlay/interlay.github.io/docs/vault/overview.md

 #### Interlay
 Vaults rewards on the main Interlay network are tbd.

-### INTR Vault Block Rewards (Interlay-only)

-Vaults receive KINT as fees for keeping BTC locked and providing the required insurance collateral in KSM and other assets.
-Early Vaults receive more rewards as they take up higher risk in terms of protocol maturity.

-For the full details, see the [Kintsugi whitepaper](https://raw.githubusercontent.com/interlay/whitepapers/master/Kintsugi_Token_Economy.pdf).

 ## Collateral

 To ensure Vaults have no incentive to steal user's BTC, Vaults provide collateral in whitelisted assets - following a similar process as [MakerDAO](https://docs.makerdao.com/smart-contract-modules/collateral-module).
 To mitigate exchange rate fluctuations, interBTC employs *over-collateralization* and a *multi-level collateral balancing* scheme.

+### Multi-Collateral System

-The parachain supports the usage of different currencies for usage as collateral.
-Which currencies are allowed is determined by governance - they have to explicitly white-list currencies to be able to be used as collateral.
-They also have to set the various safety thresholds for each currency.
+The parachain supports the usage of different assets for usage as collateral.
+Governance white-lists asset that are accepted as collateral, specifying the various safety thresholds, as well as the maximum supply for each asset.

-Vaults in the system are identified by a VaultId, which is essentially a (AccountId, CollateralCurrency, WrappedCurrency) tuple.
-Note the distinction between the AccountId and the VaultId.
-A vault operator can run multiple vaults using a the same AccountId but different collateral currencies (and thus VaultIds).
-Each vault is isolated from all others.
-This means that if vault operator has two running vaults using the same AccountId but different CollateralCurrencies, then if one of the vaults were to get liquidated, the other vaults remains untouched.
-The vault client manages all VaultIds associated with a given AccountId.
-Vault operators will be able to register new VaultIds through the UI, and the vault client will automatically start to manage these.

-When a user requests an issue, it selects a single vault to issue with (this choice may be made automatically by the UI).
-However, since the wrapped token is fully fungible, it may be redeemed with any vault, even if that vault is using a different collateral currency.
-When redeeming, the user again selects a single vault to redeem with.
-If a vault fails to execute a redeem request, the user is able to either get back its wrapped token, or to get reimbursed in the vault’s collateral currency.
-If the user prefers the latter, the choice of vault becomes relevant because it determines which currency is received in case of failure.

-The WrappedCurrency part of the VaultId is currently always required to take the same value - in the future support for different wrapped currencies may be added.
+Vaults are identified by a unique `VaultId` that is a tuple of:

+``(AccountId, CollateralCurrency, WrappedCurrency)``

+where `CollateralCurrency` is the collateral asset used by this Vault, and `WrappedCurrency` is the 1:1 backing asset (BTC).

+?> This distinction between `AccountId` and `VaultId` allows us to easily add *more collateral assets*, as well as *backing assets other than BTC*, such as Litecoin, Dogecoin, ZCash, etc.

+#### Vault Isolation

+A vault operator can run multiple vaults with different `VaultId`s with different collateral currencies using the same `AccountId`.
+Each Vault identified by a unique `VaultId` is isolated from all other Vaults.

+This means:
+- Liquidations only affect a specific `VaultId`.
+- Vault operators must take pro-active measures to re-balance between different collateral assets

+When users requests to mint interBTC, they selects a specific `VaultId` to lock BTC with.
+Typically, users will not care with which Vault they want to mint with (unless there is a competitive fee market in the future) and will accept the automatic selection offered by the UI.

+When redeeming interBTC for BTC, users again select a specific `VaultId`.
+Here, the selection is *security relevant*: If Vaults fails to execute redeem requests, users have the right to
+- (a) retry with another Vault and claim a small penalty in the Vault's collateral (the `CollateralCurrency` associated with the `VaultId`);
+- (b) to request reimbursement in that specific Vault’s `CollateralCurrency`.

+#### Multiple VaultIDs - One Vault Client

+The [Vault client](https://github.com/interlay/interbtc-clients/tree/master/vault) manages all `VaultId`s associated with a given `AccountId`.
+This means, a Vault operator only needs to run *one off-chain client*.

+Vault operators can register new `VaultIds` through the UI and the Vault client will automatically start to manage these.

 ### Over-collateralization